corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.1.1 Remove extra images files to keep distribution lightweight (no script changes)
 * 1.2.0 remove monthly pulse for mod flag
 * 1.3.0 Enhance compatibility with [Gender Nonbinary Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2528614880)
+* 1.4.0 Enhance compatibility with my other mods that work with changing leader species - no gameplay changes in this mod

 ## Source Code